Louis Lehmann/ TORQ. BUILD JOURNAL

 // CLOSING

 "My Spartan is in September.
-The TORQ might or might not be on my desk by then.
-Either way, the loop is what I'm actually building."
+TORQ may or may not be on my desk by then — but I know exactly what it would take to get it there."